 - the natural frequencies (squared) are the eigenvalues of

 - the mode shapes are the associated eigenvectors of

-The dynamic matrix can be used with standard software packages such as Matlab or Octave.
+The dynamic matrix can be used with standard software packages such as Matlab.

 Alternatively, starting with equation (8.27) and premultiplying both side by gives

 which is another formulation of the standard eigenvalue problem.